 Adaptive control means not only notifying of risky activity in real time, but also being able to actively respond to incidents by cutting off sessions, adding additional monitoring or flagging for forensic follow up.

 Machine learning allows companies to pore through millions of events and scan for that needle in the haystack on an ongoing and continuous basis, which would never be achievable by manual forensics.
 Even more valuable is performing machine learning-based analytics inline and in real time and thus being able to enforce truly adaptive preventive controls and not just after-the-fact detective controls.

-To deliver Zero Trust, today’s PAM solutions cannot rely on simply vaulting away shared accounts.
-They must cover, in detail, both Privilege Account and Session Management as well as Privilege Elevation and Delegation Management.
+To deliver Zero Trust, today’s Privileged Access Management (PAM) solutions cannot rely on simply vaulting away shared accounts.
+They must cover, in detail, both Privileged Account and Session Management as well as Privilege Elevation and Delegation Management.
 But clearly that is not enough.
-To sufficiently verify who (or what) a requester is, today’s cloud-architected PAM must include Privileged Identity and Access Management, Multi-Factor Authentication and well as Privileged Threat Analytics.
+To sufficiently verify who (or what) a requester is, today’s cloud-ready Privileged Access Management (PAM) must include Privileged Identity and Access Management, Multi-Factor Authentication as well as Privilege Threat Analytics.

-Legacy PAM did a great job of serving yesterday’s threatscape, but in a modern enterprise IT world, to protect yourself, your company, your customers, and your investors, a Zero Trust Privilege approach should be applied.
+Legacy Privileged Access Management (PAM) did a great job of serving yesterday’s threatscape, but in a modern enterprise IT world, to protect yourself, your company, your customers, and your investors, a Zero Trust Privilege approach should be applied.